 Combining real historical figures and events with fictional characters, it is the story of how a people combined their strength under one of the most iconic kings in history, in order to reclaim their land for themselves and build a place they call home.

-It’s basically the Lion King with blood and sex.
-It’s very impressive story-wise, especially with Alexander Dreymon as Uhtred of Bebbenburg.
+It’s impressive story-wise, especially with Alexander Dreymon as Uhtred of Bebbenburg.
 He portrays his character flawlessly, they couldn’t have done it better.

 On top of that, David Dawson’s King Alfred’s is just brilliant, the relationship between the two characters is what makes TLK a superb series.
 The Last Kingdom overall, is the better show for me, though some of the votes have gone for Vikings.